 \subsubsection{Base Features}

-The following set of features have proven useful in the related literature and have come to be considered almost standard in many AId studies.
+The following set of features have proven useful in the related literature and are now considered standard in many AId studies.
 We hereafter refer to this set as ``Base Features'' (BFs).

 \begin{itemize} \item Function words: the normalized relative frequency of each function word.
-For a discussion about this type of features, see e.g., the analysis conducted by \citet{Kestemont:2014uc}.
+For a discussion about this type of features, see e.g., the analysis conducted by Kestemont~\cite{Kestemont:2014uc}.
 We use the list provided for the English stopwords by the NLTK library.\footnote{\url{https://www.nltk.org/}} \item Word lengths: the relative frequency of words up to a certain length, where a word length is the number of characters that forms a word.
-We set the range of word lengths to $[1,n]$, where $n$ is the longest word appearing at least $5$ times in the training set.
-These are standard features employed in statistical authorship analysis since Mendenhall's ``characteristic curves of composition'' \citep{Mendenhall:1887cc}. \item POS-tags: the normalized relative frequency of each Part-Of-Speech (POS) tag.
+We set the range of word lengths to $[1,n]$, where $n$ is the longest word appearing at least 5 times in the training set.
+These are standard features employed in statistical authorship analysis since Mendenhall's ``characteristic curves of composition'' \cite{Mendenhall:1887cc}. \item POS-tags: the normalized relative frequency of each Part-Of-Speech (POS) tag.
 POS tags are an example of syntactic features, and are often employed in AId studies, also thanks to their topic-agnostic nature.
 We extract the POS-tags using the Spacy English tagger module.\footnote{ \url{https://spacy.io/usage/linguistic-features#pos-tagging}} \end{itemize}